IIP-Design/America.gov-Dev-Box/README.md

 }
 ```

-Replace the `.htaccess` file with that in the America.gov repo:
+Check that you're in `www`, and replace the `.htaccess` file the one in the America.gov repo:

 ```
+$ pwd
+../../../america/www
 $ curl -O https://raw.githubusercontent.com/IIP-Design/America.gov/master/.htaccess
 ```